 We’ll be reporting on any interesting new features, changes and enhancements in OS X Yosemite 10.10.4 beta 1 as we encounter them.

 Just eight days after releasing OS X Yosemite 10.10.3 to the public, Apple released a supplemental update today to fix a video driver issue that may have preventing some Macs to boot up properly when specific video capture apps were used.

-Creating separate libraries.
-It’s one of the best ways to go about organizing photos with the new Photos app in macOS.
+Learn how to create a new library in the Photos app on Mac.
+Creating separate libraries is one of the best ways to go about organizing photos.
 I find that using multiple libraries to separate things like work and personal life is a good strategy.
-Fortunately, it’s extremely simple to create new libraries and to switch between those libraries on the fly.

 Now that OS X Yosemite has been officially released, it’s time to think about migrating your old iPhoto library to the new Photos app.
 Migrating over is extremely easy, as there are multiple ways to do so.
 In this post, we highlight one of the easiest and most straightforward ways to migrate an iPhoto Library over to a new Photos app install.

 Apple on Thursday morning released a new version of iTunes, bringing the media manager to version 12.1.2.
 The update is a minor one, but important for those who have updated their Macs to the new OS X 10.10.3 software that was seeded yesterday.